-NFS file system is hung.
+NFS file system hangs.
 New mount attempts hang also.

 This document (000019722) is provided subject to the disclaimer at the end of this document.

-There may also be occurrences of the follow message in the NFS client machine's /var/log/messages:
+There might also be occurrences of the following message in the NFS client machine's /var/log/messages:

 nfs: server <hostname or address> not responding